 When you launch EasyWeather, the main display will be shown.
-The main display shows current weather conditions, alarm conditions and minimum and maximum data.
+The main display shows current weather conditions, alarm settings and minimum and maximum data.

-When console is connected to PC, USB Connected will be displayed in the bottom right hand corner of the main display panel.
-If the console is not connected, USB Unconnected will be displayed.
+When console is connected to PC, USB Connected will be displayed on the bottom right hand corner of the main display panel.

-7.5.2 Set-up and Alarms
+7.5.2 Language

-Select System | Setting from the menu bar to program general weather station console settings.
+Select System | Language from the menu bar to change the language settings.